Frequently Asked Questions

 How long does it take to generate a threat model?

-Initial generation takes 30-60 seconds.
 The pipeline makes 5 sequential LLM calls (generate assets, refine assets, generate attackers, refine attackers, build control objective matrix) plus a batch control generation step.
-You'll see real-time progress for each step.
+You'll see a live progress bar with step-by-step updates as each stage runs.

 What makes a good feature description?